 If your looking for more information on how to start a Neighborhood Watch group or need to order Neighborhood Watch Signs/Supplies, please visit one of these websites below:

-If you want to organize a Neighborhood Watch Program in your neighborhood, or have additional questions about the program, please call Officer Michael at 619-441-1597.
+If you want to organize a Neighborhood Watch Program in your neighborhood, or have additional questions about the program, please call Officer Stoller at 619-441-1597.